praveenscience/FinalYear-Project-Ideas/README.md

 * Music Analysis
 * Generate Human Faces with DCGAN
 * Text Summariser
-* Text analyzer using NLP (Natural Language Processing text) and spaCy
+* Text Analyzer using NLP (Natural Language Processing text) and spaCy
-* Sudoku solver using Backtracking and OpenCV
+* Sudoku Solver using Backtracking and OpenCV
+* Human Expressions Classifier
-* Classifying human expressions and mapping them to emojis
+  > _Classifying human expressions and mapping them to emojis._

 ## Data Structures and Algorithms